HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md

 ## Limitations

 When a folder upload is cancelled, any completed assets remain and the partially created collection is retained.
-Re-uploading the same folder is blocked with a "Collection name already exists" message until the existing collection is deleted from DAM.
+Re-uploading the same folder will not complete.
+An error message will be seen until the existing collection is deleted from DAM.

 ## Sorting root and nested collections